Clear Creek below Whiskeytown reservoir

 Take-out: Clear Creek Road bridge near Igo, 680'

-Shuttle: 10 miles (half hour) one-way, part dirt (high clearance advised) mountain bikes OK
+Shuttle: 10 miles (half hour) one-way, part dirt (high clearance or mountain bike)

 Maps: Delorme Northern California, AAA Northern California, Topo